ms-jpq/windows-in-docker-old/README.md

-# DONT FORK IT IM NOT DONE WHY YOU FORK
+# WORK IN PROGRESS

-# IT DOESNT WORK RIGHT NOW
+---

-# Windows in Docker | WIND
+# WIND - Windows in Docker

-Browser > VNC > Docker > KVM > Windows
+Browser > Docker > KVM > Windows

 ## WHY?

-QEMU + KVM has a bunch of moving parts, not very user friendly.
+QEMU + KVM has a relatively involved setup, not very user friendly.

 This image is super user friendly, it comes with: